instaclustr/cadence-cookbooks-instafood/cookbooks/child-workflows/child-workflows-megafood.md

 What are the advantages of child workflows?

-Child workflows have similar functionality as **activities**.
-An activity is business-level function that implements application logic such as calling a service or transcoding a media file.
+Child workflows have similar functionality to **activities**.
+An activity is a business-level function that implements application logic such as calling a service or transcoding a media file.
-The parent workflow can monitor the child worflow and track its progress.
-It can also signal the child workflow, passing information to it from the primary workflow.
+The parent workflow can monitor the child worflow and track its progress, and signals can be pass back and forth between the two with client SDK methods.

 Child workflows can be implemented by separate **worker processes**.
 A worker process is the process which is invoked to execute a particular workflow.
-Separating out a set of activities into a child workflow allows you to ensure the code that gets executed the most has the most resources by scaling those workers appropriately.
+Separating out a set of activities into a child workflow allows you to ensure the code that gets executed the most often has the most resources by scaling those workers appropriately.

 Another advantage of using child workflows is to work around the built in Cadence limits.
 There are limits for the number of activities a single workflow can execute.
 These limits exist due to the way the workflow state is persisted in the backend and they were developed to ensure the most efficient operation of a Cadence cluster.
 For workflows running a high number of activities, we can use child workflows to distribute the work, essentially removing the limit while also gaining the aformentioned scalability.